How do I buy prescription medicines?

 Email to [email protected]

-or Post to Prescription Team, VioVet, 53 Bilton Way, Luton, LU1 1UU.
+Post to Prescription Team, VioVet, 53 Bilton Way, Luton, LU1 1UU.

-or Upload to the website when prompted when you make your purchase.
+Upload to the website

 The Veterinary Medicines Directorate (VMD) is responsible for this.
 They are a British Government department attached to DEFRA.
 You can see their guidance notes regarding all aspects of Veterinary Medicinal Products by clicking here.